Apakottur/shpyx/README.md

 3. Flow control (loops and conditions)
 4. Output piping and manipulation

-A few years ago I found out that The Python standard library provides a simple way of doing so via the `subprocess` module:
+A few years ago I found out that the Python standard library provides a simple way of doing so via the `subprocess` module:

 ```python